NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ### Recursive attributes in `mkDerivation`

-If you pass a function to `mkDerivation`, it will receive as its argument the final output of the same `mkDerivation` call.
+If you pass a function to `mkDerivation`, it will receive as its argument the final arguments, considering use of `overrideAttrs`.
 For example:

 ```nix
 mkDerivation (self: {